 Unlikely couples are the hallmark of romantic comedies.
 People who hate each other, people from disparate backgrounds, and occasionally, a man and a mermaid.

 A Mermaid in Paris is, I’m sure shockingly, from this last group.
-A man, Gaspar (Nicolas Duvauchelle) finds the wounded mermaid Lula (Marilyn Lima) on the banks of the Seine one night and proceeds to nurse her back to health.
+A man, Gaspar (Nicolas Duvauchelle), finds the wounded mermaid Lula (Marilyn Lima) on the banks of the Seine one night and proceeds to nurse her back to health.
 In the process, they fall in love.

-It’s not exactly a new setup, but when you filter this story through the mind and aesthetic of Mathias Malzieu you end up with something that looks like a cross between the classic 80s film Splash and Jean-Pierre Jeunet’s 2001 classic Amélie.
+It’s not exactly a new setup, but when you filter this story through the mind and aesthetic of Mathias Malzieu, you end up with something that looks like a cross between the classic 80s film Splash and Jean-Pierre Jeunet’s 2001 classic Amélie.

 Let me be clear: this is absolutely not a complaint.

 Malzieu’s background in music and animation is apparent from the first frame.
-The world that these characters is a little to one side of ours, featuring stylish mid-century formal wear, dresses with bright patterns of colour, women with pink hair who smoke cigarettes on 30cm long cigarette holders.
+The world these characters inhabit is a little to one side of ours, featuring stylish mid-century formal wear, dresses with bright patterns of colour, women with pink hair who smoke cigarettes on 30cm long cigarette holders.